-Business Success Planning is a term that I had the opportunity to borrow from Edric McSween, a Business and Estate Planning Financial Adviser.
+Business Success Planning is a term that I had the opportunity to borrow from Edric McSween, a Business and Estate Planning Financial Advisor.
 We have begun a collective advisory group to support Small Businesses and Closely Held Companies to realize that achieving success for your business is to have a future centered plan incorporating legal and financial considerations.

 As we know, we will not live forever and we may not want or be able to work in the company that we have built forever.
 We must create the Success Plan that is able to satisfactorily determine where we would want the company to be and how we personally should successfully transition.

-An easy answer, and a great fantasy for many, is to have the delightful cherub, “fruit of our loins” take over the company.
+An easy answer and a great fantasy for many is to have the delightful cherub, “fruit of our loins” take over the company.
 However, that reality is often a fantasy.
 Approximately 30% of small businesses pass to the next generation.
 Only 30% beyond that pass to the third generation.
 Many times our children don’t share our passion, purpose or, frankly, competence in the area where we have chosen to build our business.
-I recently experienced that heart break when my daughter graduated from law school and confided that she was not passionately in love with Trusts and Estates!
+I recently experienced that heartbreak when my daughter graduated from law school and confided that she was not passionately in love with Trusts and Estates!
 Yet, she is still young and there is still time to make a change, however, I know that my planning must go beyond her for succession.

-Closely Held Companies have many considerations and options in building a success plan.
+Closely Held Companies have many considerations and options in building a succession plan.
 There are times when we want to consider transferring ownership to the employees so that they can take pride and ownership of the company and continue to build the company’s capacity, while potentially maintaining an interest as well as an income stream.
 There may be a buyer that can take advantage of creative financing options that benefit the seller to move through the transition.